vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 * [Open Philanthropy's page on immigration policy](https://www.openphilanthropy.org/focus/us-policy/immigration-policy)
 * [Official Open Philanthropy immigration policy grant list](https://www.openphilanthropy.org/giving/grants?field_focus_area_target_id_selective=90) -- this should update as more grants are added.
-* [Donaations List Website (DLW) page on Open Philanthropy's migration policy grants](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy&cause_area_filter=Migration+policy): DLW is a website I manage that includes information on donations by various entities I track.
+* [Donations List Website (DLW) page on Open Philanthropy's migration policy grants](https://donations.vipulnaik.com/donor.php?donor=Open+Philanthropy&cause_area_filter=Migration+policy): DLW is a website I manage that includes information on donations by various entities I track.
 As of the time of writing this post, DLW is up-to-date on Open Philanthropy's migration policy grantmaking, but not on their grantmaking in some other areas including scientific research and criminal justice reform.
 I expect to continue to update the page but it may be lagged somewhat from the official list.

 ## Evidence that Open Philanthropy is reducing its involvement in and commitments to migration policy